Orthodox Cruise Company (Russian River Cruises)

 Review of MS General Lavrinenkov

-MS General Lavrinenkov cruise ship (теплоход / круизный корабль "Генерал Лавриненков") is a Russian river shipping passenger vessel vessel built for the USSR (Soviet Union) in Eastern Germany.
+MS General Lavrinenkov cruise ship ("теплоход Генерал Лавриненков" круизный корабль) is a traditional Russian river passenger ship built for the USSR (Soviet Union) in GDR (Eastern Germany).
 This ship is also exclusivelly chartered (under the name "MS Excellence Katharina") by the German travel company Reiseburo Mittelthurgau.
+The vessel is currently owned by the Russian shipping company Doninturflot (Донинтурфлот) and operated by its subsidiary "Orthodox Cruise Company".

 The ship is named after General Vladimir Lavrinenkov (1919-1988), an Air Force hero of WW2 (1939-1945).
 Initially, the ship's passenger capacity was 212, but following the 2016 refurbishment, its capacity was reduced to 184.